JakeSteam/blog-programming/_posts/2018-10-22-developing-android-apps-with-firebase-cloud-firestore.md

     }
 ```

-As with any database, usually when you’re retrieving data it’s going to be with a few criteria, all of which can be combined.
+As with any database, usually when you're retrieving data it's going to be with a few criteria, all of which can be combined.
 For example:

 - **Checking value**: `.whereLessThan("columnName", 100)`, `.whereEqualTo("columnName", "value")`, or `.whereGreaterThanOrEqualTo("columnName", 100)`
 - **Limiting results**: `.limit(5)`